Distributed Control of Network Systems in the Space of Stabilizing Graph Neural Network Policies: Problem Formulation

-Besides its simplicity and naturally distributed nature, GNNs carry several desirable properties for distributed control setups.
+This formulation has several desirable properties for distributed control setups.
 First, GNNs are permutation equivariant, satisfying

-In \eqref{perm_eq}, $P$ is a permutation matrix that reshuffles the ordering of the nodes.
-In other words, changing the node order will only reorder the output matrix accordingly.
-This means that GNNs effectively leverage the underlying graph topology by learning to map neighborhoods to outputs, irrespective of how the nodes are numbered.
-This allows for generalization to unseen graph topologies with varying number of nodes and edges, as the model is agnostic to the identity of the nodes and operates only on their features and neighborhoods.
-Furthermore, GNNs are also Lipschitz with respect to changes in the graph topology \citep{gama2020stability}, meaning that a perturbation to the graph structure will induce a change in the GNN output that is bounded as a function of the size of the perturbation.
-Therefore, small changes in the graph topology won't alter the output of the GNN too much, making the architecture inherently robust.
+where $P$ is a permutation matrix.
+In other words, changing the node order will reorder the output matrix accordingly.
+Furthermore, GNNs are also Lipschitz with respect to changes in the graph topology \citep{gama2020stability}.

-In the distributed control setting, these properties directly yield several highly desirable benefits.
-A GNN policy can naturally generalize across scales, meaning that training on $N$ subsystems allows the policy to generalize to larger systems with number of nodes greater than $N$.
-Moreover, the robustness of GNNs makes the closed-loop behavior robust to time-varying communication topologies, which arise in many distributed control tasks such as in multi-agent coordination problems.
+These attributes lends themselves well for distributed control.
+Permutation equivariance allows GNN policies to generalize across different system sizes, while the Lipschitz property makes the closed-loop behavior of GNN policies robust to time-varying communication topologies.
 However, using GNNs directly as closed-loop policies can induce instability unless the parameters are carefully regularized \citep{gama2022distributed}.
 This conservatism presents a trade-off between stability and expressiveness.
-In the next section, we propose a parameterization that guarantees stability irrespective of the chosen model parameters, enabling stable yet GNN expressive policies.
+We now propose a parameterization that guarantees stability irrespective of the chosen model parameters, enabling stable yet GNN expressive policies.